ShaniGeva12/data-manage-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

-Make sure you have you have Angular CLI installed on your machine if you wish to run this project locally.
+Make sure you have Angular CLI installed on your machine if you wish to run this project locally.

 ## Install JSON Server
 Run `npm install -g json-server`.